 Reduced appetite: I rarely think about food, and I no longer need to eat small, frequent meals.
 I have more time for other things when I'm not snacking and thinking about food all day long.
 "Dieting" (if you want to call it that) is way easier when I'm not obsessing about food.

 Weight loss: I lost 3 pounds last week.
-Then I had a chocolate tart in a cooking class one day, and pizza for dinner with my husband another night.
-But the cool thing is that I can hop right back on the diet without feeling deprived and continue to lose weight.
+I had a few bites of chocolate tart in a cooking class one day, and pizza for dinner with my husband another night, but each time, I hopped right back on the diet without feeling deprived and continued to lose weight.

 Top Articles on Weight Loss